radiac/mara/docs/api/storage.rst

 Used by :ref:`method_storage_field_serialise` to serialise the value returned by :ref:`method_storage_field_get_value`.

-The base class serialiser can serialise dicts, lists and references to Client objects.
-Everything else will be passed unchanged, so you should override this method in your subclass if you want to serialise other objects - as well as write a matching :ref:`method_storage_field_deserialise_value`.
+The base class serialiser can serialise dicts, lists and references to Store or Client objects.
+Everything else will be passed unchanged.

-For an example, look at how Mara serialises ``Client`` objects - see :source:`mara/storage/fields.py`.
+The easiest way to serialise custom objects is to build them as subclasses of Store, so they will be serialised automaticaly.
+Where that's not practical, override this method in your subclass, as well as write a matching :ref:`method_storage_field_deserialise_value`.
+Look at how Mara serialises ``Store`` or ``Client`` objects in :source:`mara/storage/fields.py` for an idea of how you can serialise your objects.

 .. _method_storage_field_deserialise: